rainbow-me/rainbowkit/packages/rainbow-button/README.md

 ### Adopt the connector

-The `RainbowConnector` supports connecting with Rainbow just like wagmi's native `MetaMaskConnector` from `wagmi/connectors/metaMask`.
+The `RainbowConnector` supports connecting with Rainbow just like Wagmi's native `MetaMaskConnector` from `wagmi/connectors/metaMask`.

 Create an instance of the `RainbowConnector` and provide it in your wagmi config `connectors` list.
 Supply your `chains` list and your WalletConnect v2 `projectId`.
 You can obtain a `projectId` from [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in).
 This is absolutely free and only takes a few minutes.